smartbch/docs/deverlopers-guide/staking.md

 A validator must pledge some BCH as collateral, which would be slashed if it misbehaves during its duty.
 Once its pledged collateral is less than a lower bound because of slashing, its voting power is reduced to zero until enough collateral is replenished.
 A validator can pledge collateral by sending BCH when calling `createValidator` and `editValidator`.

 If a validator no longer wants to act as validator, it can call `retire` to mark its status as "retiring".
 The votes to a retiring validator is not counted when electing the next quorum.

+### Query a Address Set's Voting Power

+A smart contract can call the `sumVotingPower` function to sum all the voting power owned by the address set specified in `addrList`.
+It also returns the total voting power owned by all the active validators.
+These two parameters are returned as `summedPower` and `totalPower`, respectively.

+A smart contract can record incoming votes from validators and use `sumVotingPower` to decide whether the votes are enough.
+In such a way, people can make the validator set act as Supreme Court to decide some cases finally.

 ### Adjust Gas Fee